 It offers to help, but not to refund any charges

 Even if the bank has accepted your word that you're in financial difficulties or does so after you've sent in the financial statement, this doesn't mean it has to give you your money back.
 It just means it has to treat you sympathetically.

 It could try to help in other ways, such as not imposing any further charges, rescheduling payments or charges to minimise the impact, stopping any debt enforcement action against you or putting you into a payment plan to manage any debts you have with it.
-If you're not happy with the offer, carry on to Step 4 below.
+If you're not happy with the offer, read the next chapter below.

 The bank rejects your claim

 By auto-rejecting even people with reasonable claims, the banks succeed in stopping some people either going on to the ombudsman or taking their claim to court.
 See below for details on what each means.
 That's the whole point.
 Yet whatever it says…

 Don't give up.
 Call up or write another letter to show you're not going to give up easily.
 This could persuade it to settle.